Skip to main content

 }

-Don’t use Set Variable inside a loop if you just need the final result.
+Don’t use Update Variable inside a loop if you just need the final result.
 Each iteration overwrites the previous value.
 Use append to collect all results.

 Settings